The Nest

 You’ll only be wasting hard-earned money if the house doesn’t fit your lifestyle.

 When buying property in NYC or any state, it’ll help to seek the assistance of a real estate professional when looking for a second home at a specific location.
-Real estate can be localized, and real estate agents will know more about a particular area than the last agent you worked with.
+Real estate remains local; agents will know more about a particular area than the last agent you worked with.

 The local agent will also be able to share more about the local market so you can make informed decisions if you’re shopping for a home in the right place.